hanswatkins/hanswatkins/README.md

 Hi 👋 My name is Hans Watkins!
 =============================

-I'm a Web developer // Music Producer
+I'm a Web developer / Music Producer
 --------------------------------

 I started my career in music production, working with Universal Music, Bluenote Records, and 24/7 lofi music livestreams.
-In August I graduated from General Assembly's Full Stack Software Engineering Immersive.
+In August 2022, I graduated from General Assembly's Full Stack Software Engineering Immersive.
+Shortly after, I started working as a Front End Engineering Intern at XIRCLS where I develop engaging dashboards to track invoices and income metrics.
+In my free time, I build full-stack applications to solve problems ranging from tracking medications for people with autoimmune disorders to creating spaces to share ideas in my MERN Blogging app.
+I'm currently looking for Software Engineering roles, reach out to me on LinkedIn if you want to give me a job or just chat about music production!

 * 🌍  I'm based in Los Angeles
 * 🖥️  See my portfolio at [hanswatkins.com](http://www.hanswatkins.com)
 * ✉️  You can contact me at [hanswatkins@gmail.com](mailto:hanswatkins@gmail.com)
-* 🧠  I'm learning Django!
+* 🧠  I'm honing my <a href='https://www.mongodb.com/mern-stack#:~:text=MERN%20stands%20for%20MongoDB%2C%20Express,a%20client%2Dside%20JavaScript%20framework' target='_blank' rel='noreferrer'>MERN</a> skills!
 * 🤝  I'm open to collaborating on anything, reach out!
 * ⚡  Check out my music at https://linktr.ee/arbour!